inesmora29/basic-data-analysis/README.md

 4. Knit the document to generate the HTML report.

+5. You can also access [this link](https://rpubs.com/Ines29/diabetes-analysis-r) to view the HTML report

 ## Results
 - The correlation analysis shows how the variables are related to each other
 - The PCA analysis shows the contribution of various variables to the principal components.